Zeferino Peña Cuéllar

-Zeferino Peña Cuéllar, also known as Don Zefe, is a suspected Mexican drug lord and high-ranking member of the Gulf Cartel, a criminal group based in Tamaulipas, Mexico.
+Zeferino Peña Cuéllar (died 23 December 2025), also known as Don Zefe, was a Mexican suspected drug lord and high-ranking member of the Gulf Cartel, a criminal group based in the state of Tamaulipas.
 He was part of the cartel during the 1990s and was a trusted enforcer of former kingpins Gilberto García Mena and Osiel Cárdenas Guillén.
 From 1999 to 2001, he served as the municipal police chief of Miguel Alemán.
 Peña Cuéllar reportedly relied on corrupt Mexican military officials to run drug trafficking activities in Tamaulipas.
 This group of military officers would later become the foundation for the creation of Los Zetas, the Gulf Cartel's former paramilitary group originally made up of ex-soldiers.
 In the cartel, he headed organized crime operations in the municipalities of Gustavo Díaz Ordaz, Camargo, Miguel Alemán, Mier, and Guerrero.

 After García Mena was arrested in April 2001, several within the cartel blamed Peña Cuéllar for informing Mexican authorities of his whereabouts.
 This triggered an attempt on his life in October 2001 at one of his estates in Nuevo León.
 Though Peña Cuéllar was not there when the attack occurred, the incident raised his profile in law enforcement circles.
 Authorities effectively moved against many of his assets in subsequent investigations.
 Few details of his criminal activities are known; Peña Cuéllar remained active for a few years after the attack, but when several of his accomplices were arrested and/or killed, he disappeared from public view.
-Investigators suspect he may have retired from the Gulf Cartel, fleeing Mexico and hiding in Brazil, Canada, or Cuba with the fortune he made during his tenure.
+Peña Cuéllar withdrew from organized crime for an extended period, fleeing Mexico and living in Canada and the United States with the fortune he accumulated during his criminal career.
+He later re-emerged from retirement and was located and killed by authorities during a shootout in Santiago, Nuevo León, in 2025.

 Early life

 Peña Cuéllar was born in Tamaulipas, Mexico.
 He grew up in a large family with numerous siblings.
 He graduated from college with a degree in civil engineering.
-From 1999 to 2001, he served as the police chief of the Miguel Alemán Municipal Police force during the administration of the city's mayor, Raúl Rodríguez Barrera.
+From 1999 to 2001, he served as the police chief of the Miguel Alemán Municipal Police force during the administration of the city's mayor, Raúl Rodríguez Barrera ("El Chupón").
 Peña Cuéllar's father Israel Peña Barrera also worked for the local police from 1996 to 1998.
 (Note: His father died on 22 July 2012; Peña Cuéllar and the rest of his siblings, including: Blanca Isela, Israel Francisco, Ricardo, Alma Delia, Martín, Juan de Jesús, Teresita de Jesús, and María Idolina, presented a motion to a judge on 1 August 2018 to enable them inherit all of his assets.)
 Police reports state that Peña Cuéllar met Rodríguez Barrera before he became mayor.
 The two had become close friends working together on the police force.
 Peña Cuéllar was assigned the job of local police chief when Rodríguez Barrera became mayor.
 Peña Cuéllar was reportedly an informant for the Federal Judicial Police (PJF) in Tamaulipas when Rodríguez Barrera was working there.
 Their friendship grew once Rodríguez Barrera became mayor, and both were often seen together at public events.